cjw199/MR1dCNN.jl/README.md

 Train/test split and various other parameters can be adjusted via an arguments struct.

 Training data can be logged using
 TensorBoardLogger to facilitate diagnostics using Tensorboard.
-This feature is on by default and can be changed in the arguments struct.
+This feature is off by default and can be changed in the arguments struct.

 ## Usage